-Project Level Staff Position Responsibility Reporting To 1 Toject Level Staff I visition Capacity Building: 1.
-Facilitate in designing district level training programs, preparing discussion notes and curriculum; 2.
-Preparation of training modules / manuals, if any, required for imparting capacity building training; 3.
-Imparting training / facilitating training / capacity building of different stakeholders; 4.
-Facilitate seminars / symposium / workshops etc. and appraising the audience on project specific environment management practices, key learning lessons etc. Documentation: 1.
-Preparing case studies and learning lesson documents based on field visits; 2.
-Developing different IEC materials on environment management and project specific safeguard measures; 3.
-Conducting / support in conducting thematic studies / research on environmental aspects; 4.
-Finalizing learning cases for publication / reporting; Monitoring, Supervision & Evaluation: 1.
-Conducting field monitoring and assessing implementation of ESMP / mitigation measures by intervention category; 2.
-Monitoring the works of the contractors on environment safeguard measures and execution of mitigation measures; 3.
-Ensuring environmental monitoring in terms of soil testing, water testing, ambient air quality test, ambient noise quality test etc. and compare the changes; 4.
-Support in conducting environment management audit during mid-term and end-line assessment; 5.
-Coordinating with Environment Specialist of SPMUs and appraising the progress from time to time; 6.
-Liaison with relevant Govt. agencies and addressing their quarries, if any; Reporting: Reporting 10 Social and Preparing environment monitoring report for the DPMU and its submission to SPMU for review and finalization.
-Planning: APD- Gender Development Specialist (Under PMC) Preparation of site-specific plans on social aspects taking the nature of work in to account; Providing inputs to contractors on social safeguard measures, inclusion of tribal, female works and their safety measures etc.; Discussing with RAP implementing agencies (DLC / BLC) and ensuring coverage of all the project affected families; Capacity Building: Facilitate in designing district level training programs, preparing discussion notes and curriculum; Preparation of training modules / manuals, if any, required for imparting capacity building training; Imparting training / facilitating training / capacity building of different stakeholders; Facilitate seminars / symposium / workshops etc. and appraising the audience on project specific social safeguard measures, key learning lessons etc.; WBMIFMP Documentation:
+Project Level Staff Position Responsibility Reporting To Capacity Building: Facilitate in designing district level training programs, preparing discussion notes and curriculum; Preparation of training modules / manuals, if any, required for imparting capacity building training; Imparting training / facilitating training / capacity building of different stakeholders; Facilitate seminars / symposium / workshops etc. and appraising the audience on project specific environment management practices, key learning lessons etc. Documentation: Preparing case studies and learning lesson documents based on field visits; Developing different IEC materials on environment management and project specific safeguard measures; Conducting / support in conducting thematic studies / research on environmental aspects; Finalizing learning cases for publication / reporting; Monitoring, Supervision & Evaluation: Conducting field monitoring and assessing implementation of ESMP / mitigation measures by intervention category; Monitoring the works of the contractors on environment safeguard measures and execution of mitigation measures; Ensuring environmental monitoring in terms of soil testing, water testing, ambient air quality test, ambient noise quality test etc. and compare the changes; Support in conducting environment management audit during mid-term and end-line assessment; Coordinating with Environment Specialist of SPMUs and appraising the progress from time to time; Liaison with relevant Govt. agencies and addressing their quarries, if any; reporting 10 Reporting : Preparing environment monitoring report for the DPMU and its submission to SPMU for review and finalization.
+Social and Gender Development Specialist (Under PMC) Planning: Preparation of site-specific plans on social aspects taking the nature of work in to account; Providing inputs to contractors on social safeguard measures, inclusion of tribal, female works and their safety measures etc.; Discussing with RAP implementing agencies (DLC / BLC) and ensuring coverage of all the project affected families; Capacity Building: Facilitate in designing district level training programs, preparing discussion notes and curriculum; Preparation of training modules / manuals, if any, required for imparting capacity building training; Imparting training / facilitating training / capacity building of different stakeholders; Facilitate seminars / symposium / workshops etc. and appraising the audience on project specific social safeguard measures, key learning lessons etc.; APD- WBMIFMP Documentation:

-Project Level Staff Position Responsibility Reporting To 1.
-Preparing case studies and learning lesson documents based on field visits; 2.
+Project Level Staff Position Responsibility Reporting To Preparing case studies and learning lesson documents based on field visits; 2.
 Developing different IEC materials on social safeguard measures of the project; 3.
 Conducting / support in conducting thematic studies / research on social issues, project benefits in addressing social development etc.; 4.
-Finalizing learning cases for publication / reporting; Monitoring, Supervision & Evaluation: 1.
-Conducting field monitoring and assessing implementation of ESMP / mitigation measures by intervention category; 2.
-Development and management of disaggregated database by sex, social groups, economic groups etc. 3.
-Monitoring the works of the contractors on social safeguard measures and execution of mitigation measures; 4.
-Coordinating with Social cum Gender Development Specialist of SPMUs and appraising the progress from time to time; 5.
+Finalizing learning cases for publication / reporting; Monitoring, Supervision & Evaluation: Conducting field monitoring and assessing implementation of ESMP / mitigation measures by intervention category; Development and management of disaggregated database by sex, social groups, economic groups etc. Monitoring the works of the contractors on social safeguard measures and execution of mitigation measures; 4.
+Coordinating with Social cum Gender Development Specialist of SPMUs and appraising the progress from time to time;5.
 Liaison with relevant Govt. agencies and addressing their quarries, if any; Reporting: Preparing social monitoring report for the DPMU and its submission to APD-WBMIFMP and to SPMU for review and finalization.